guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

-When you run the go-fuzz program, it will print out statistics every second. eg.
+When you run the go-fuzz program, it will print out some statistics every second. eg.

 `2017/02/05 02:30:16 slaves: 500, corpus: 336 (1m17s ago), crashers: 2, restarts: 1/1490, execs: 1761505 (12490/sec), cover: 1040, uptime: 2m21s`